lizz-marls/lizz-marls.github.io/_pages/about.md

   more_info: >
     <p> </p>

-news: false # includes a list of news items
+news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 ---
-> hello! i am a first year student studying computer science at arizona state university
+hello! i am a first year student studying computer science at arizona state university